 Next: You probably make this for breakfast often.

 11. Make the scrambled eggs all about the eggs

-Bourdain advises cooks to keep the focus on the eggs when making scrambled eggs.
+Bourdain advised cooks to keep the focus on the eggs when making scrambled eggs.
 You just need four ingredients to make them Bourdain’s way: eggs, butter, salt, and pepper.
-He also suggests you avoid overbeating the eggs.
-In fact, he says you should still see ripples of white and yellow throughout the eggs, instead of beating them until they’re one uniform color.
+He also suggested you avoid overbeating the eggs.
+In fact, he said you should still see ripples of white and yellow throughout the eggs, instead of beating them until they’re one uniform color.
 (That should make your morning routine simpler.)
-He doesn’t add milk, cream, or water either.
-“You’re not making a quiche here,” he tells Tech Insider.
+He didn’t add milk, cream, or water either.
+“You’re not making a quiche here,” he told Tech Insider.
 “You’re making scrambled eggs.”

 12. Don’t overlook iceberg lettuce

 Most people skip past the iceberg lettuce and try to buy more flavorful (and more nutritious) greens at the grocery store or the farmers market.
-But as The Chicago Tribune reports, Bourdain isn’t one of them.
-Bourdain thinks iceberg lettuce is completely underrated.
-He likes a wedge of the crunchy lettuce with blue cheese dressing and bacon.
-While iceberg lettuce certainly isn’t as hyped as kale, arugula, or even spinach, Bourdain thinks it deserves more credit.
+But as The Chicago Tribune reports, Bourdain wasn’t one of them.
+Bourdain thought iceberg lettuce was completely underrated.

 13. Plan ahead when making a big meal for guests

 When you’re tasked with making a meal, such as Thanksgiving dinner, for your family and friends, you might be tempted just to wing it and hope that everything falls into place.
 But Bourdain told Food & Wine your life will be a whole lot easier if you take the opposite approach.